 If motsunabe is not your cup of tea, consider trying the Mizutaki.
 It is a similar hotpot dish made with chicken instead of beef or pork offal.
 Typically, the clear broth is made with long hours of simmering with upscale free-range chicken.
 The chicken meat and bones were boiled in a pot with added green onion, mushroom, and other seasonal vegetables.

 Unlike the motsunabe, mizutaki is considerably milder and more delicate in flavor.
 Taste is subjective so it’s all a matter of personal preference.
 The chicken is best eaten with a light ponzu sauce.

 Read my mizutaki experience in Hakata Hanamidori: Hakata Hanamidori Mizutaki: Fukuoka Best Chicken Delicacy

-Horse meat sushi. basashi is popular in certain regions in Japan.
-This unique Japanese delicacy is particularly popular in Kumamoto prefecture and rated as the favorite place to try the delicacy in Japan.
-The basashi, or “cherry blossom meat” is unusual specialties that incorporate thin slices of raw horse meat.
-It normally served as sashimi or nigiri.
+Horse meat sushi. basashi is popular in certain regions of Japan.
+This unique Japanese delicacy is particularly popular in Kumamoto prefecture and is rated as the favorite place to try the delicacy in Japan.
+The basashi, or “cherry blossom meat” is an unusual specialty that incorporates thin slices of raw horse meat.
+It is normally served as sashimi or nigiri.